 If you have half-a-day go to the railway station and rent a bike.
 Ride south to the Paterswoldsemeer, it’s a lake.
 It’s beautiful there.
 It has tea houses where you can have a drink — more than tea.

 The Groningen Tourism website is a useful source of information about things to do and see in the city and surrounding region.

-The Holland website has information about things to do in Groningen and elsewhere in the Netherlands.
+The Netherlands Board of Tourism and Conventions website has information about things to do in Groningen and elsewhere in the Netherlands.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.